kiyanaw/nehiyawetan.github.io/README.md

  * [Cree: Lanugage of the Plains](https://ourspace.uregina.ca/bitstream/handle/10294/8401/Cree%20Language%20of%20the%20Plains%20PDF.pdf?sequence=3&isAllowed=y) - PDF of the 2018 edition by Jean Okimâsis
  * [Cree: Languate of the Plains Workbook](https://ourspace.uregina.ca/bitstream/handle/10294/8401/Cree%20Language%20of%20the%20Plains%20Workbook%20PDF.pdf?sequence=6&isAllowed=y) - PDF workbook to accompany Cree - Language of the Plains
  * [Cree: Language of the Plains audio sessions](https://soundcloud.com/user-682953202/sets/cree-language-playlist-ii) - 20 audio sessions to accompany the Cree: Language of the Plains books (see Books)
- * [SICC Intensive Language Course in Cree](/resources/SICC-ProductPriceList.pdf) - Language Course and CDs available from Saskatchewan Indian Cultural Centre, on page 7 under Plains Cree (Y) Material
+ * [SICC Intensive Language Course in Cree](/resources/SICC-ProductPriceList.pdf) - Language Course and CDs available from Saskatchewan Indian Cultural Centre, on page 7 under Plains Cree (Y) Material.
+You'll need to call SICC to order.

 ### Audio